Wendigo (comics): Fictional character biography

 A few years later, a new Wendigo emerges, leading to a fight with Wolverine and She-Hulk.
 A local Canadian super-hero, Talisman, arrives and claims to have a magical cure for the Wendigo's condition.
 After a long battle, the Wendigo is defeated by a combined attack from his two opponents, and placed into S.H.I.E.L.D. custody.
 This Wendigo is apparently later taken in by the Canadian-based Department K and is given an electric collar that keeps the usually mindless beast under control and is integrated as a member of Weapon P.R.I.M.E., a team of operatives with a personal grudge against Cable.
-Their first mission is to take down Cable, but X-Force proves to be more than capable, as Cable teleports all their belongings out of the base and triggers the autodestruct device, though the device malfunctions and blows up early.
-Cut off from Cable, X-Force helps Kane, Bridge and Rictor escape the exploding base, while Grizzly, Wendigo (now referred to as Yeti) and Tigerstryke are missing.
-Bridge and Kane still want to arrest X-Force and calls in S.H.I.E.L.D. reinforcement, but Rictor sides with X-Force, since his grudge is only against Cable, not his former teammates.
-Later the Wendigo's collar is exchanged with a neurological implant which gives more control to the man inside the beast, even allowing him to speak.
+The Wendigo's collar is later replaced with a neurological implant that restores his capability of speech.

 During the Chaos War storyline, it is revealed that a pack of Wendigos exist in the Bering Strait after Red Hulk is attacked by a Wendigo, attracted by his camp fire while cooking a meal.
-A Wendigo bites the Red Hulk on the shoulder and he bleeds hot radioactive blood.
 The Red Hulk kills one Wendigo, while the others come to claim the body and eat it.
 It is also revealed that the Great Beasts are forced to manipulate the curse of the Wendigo to allow the transformation of several people instantly instead of only one, to create an army to fight with them against the Chaos King Amatsu-Mikaboshi.

-These Wendigos later invade Las Vegas. where they are confronted by the Grey Hulk.
-The Grey Hulk gets help in the fight against them from the Moon Knight, Ms. Marvel, and Sentry.
-Knocked into some debris, later on the Green Hulk appears.
-However, the Wendigos infect Hulk, turning him into the "Wendihulk" who attacks the superheroes.
-The sorcerer Brother Voodoo appears and cures Hulk and the other Wendigos.

-When the Avengers Academy students have an encounter with former Norman Osborn subject Jeremy Biggs, it is mentioned that Biggs' company has bought a Wendigo that killed Steve, another former Osborn subject with ice-based powers.